Developing Auxora for the Treatment of Acute Pancreatitis

 Reduction in hospital stays > 21 days

-There are no approved therapeutics for AP.
+There are currently no approved disease-modifying therapeutics for AP.

 Hospitalizations per year for AP

-Over 100,000 hospitalizations per year for AP with SIRS
+~170K hospitalizations per year for AP with SIRS

 Auxora in Acute Pancreatitis